kleenkanteen/assigned-dining/Readme.md

-Webapp to allow clubs to split their members into desired size groups by having members enter their names and interests, and will group accordingly and direct members.
+Webapp to allow clubs to split their members into desired size groups by having members enter their names and interests, and will group and direct members accordingly.

 Currently under developement